CartoDB/cartoframes/docs/guides/01-Quickstart.md

 ![](../../img/guides/01-brooklyn_poverty.png)

 Note: Legends are not yet implemented for stable releases of cartoframes.
-See [this pull request](https://github.com/CartoDB/cartoframes/pull/184) for more information about legends.
+See [this pull request](https://github.com/CartoDB/cartoframes/pull/184) for more information.